kingstinct/zemble/readme.md

 - Considering moving entities to JSON entirely.
 Means we can check it into source control as well as don't have a database dependency there.

+- Cover edge cases for required fields (maybe remove some flexibility).

+- PoC of third-party field

+- displayName for entity entries

+- Publish to npm